ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ## Problem Statement

 There is a requirement to have table columns that can be sorted, both programmatically and interactively.
-This document focuses specifically on programmatic sorting of columns.

-### Out of scope of this HLD

-While some interactive sorting may be alluded to within this document, the details of interactive sorting are out of scope for this document.
-For example, this document does not cover:

--   How a column will opt in/out of being interactively sortable
--   Event(s) related to sorting.
-    -   Whether or not the event is cancellable, and how that is affected by decisions around backend vs frontend sorting.
--   Interactions that lead to the sorting state changing, e.g. clicking a header, option(s) in the header's menu

 ## Links To Relevant Work Items and Reference Material